pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 * Fix - Remove undefined tb_close JS function causing console error

 ### 1.4.8
-* Fix - Show any authentication-related error messages returned by the Pardot API to the user, where possible, to aid troubleshooting [106707]
+* Fix - Show any authentication-related error messages returned by the Account Engagement API to the user, where possible, to aid troubleshooting [106707]

 ### 1.4.7
-* Fix - Restored some older cache-clearing code to help ensure Pardot data that preceded the 1.4.6 release is indeed cleared from the cache [104403]
+* Fix - Restored some older cache-clearing code to help ensure Account Engagement data that preceded the 1.4.6 release is indeed cleared from the cache [104403]

 ### 1.4.6
 * Fix - Added support for OpenSSL-based protection of settings data, addressing the deprecation and removal of Mcrypt-support in PHP 7.x [90688]